Metadrop/drupal-boilerplate/readme.md

 will take the entity definition, all its fields, form configuration and view modes and will copy them to the module of your choice.

+### Buffet of selected modules
+We are updating or selection of required modules to ensure you won't forget anything.
+The modules bundled will solve the needs of different areas such as SEO, security, content editing, themming or deployments across different environments.

 ## Installation

 To create a new project based on this boilerplate, the recommended method is using composer create-project: